Rudolf Steiner Fellowship Foundation: History and Community

-happen in many other workplaces.
-Kibbutz, in Hebrew, means group.
-A kibbutz is a "voluntary democratic community where people live and work together on a non-competitive basis.
-Its aim is to generate an economically and socially independent society founded on principles of communal ownership of property, social justice, and equality."

-The larger community includes the Green Meadow Waldorf School and the Hungry Hollow Co-op.
+The larger community includes the Green Meadow Waldorf School.

 Duryea Farm

 The Fellowship Community operates the Duryea farm, an organic and biodynamic farm.
 With a small herd of about eight Jersey cows, as well as sheep, chickens and honeybees, ten acres of vegetables, 250 apple trees, and thirty acres of pasture and hay fields, the farm produces much of the Fellowship's food.
 The farm is also home to one of the two off-campus kindergartens from Green Meadow Waldorf School.
 Here the children feed the chickens, sing songs, and grow pumpkins.

 When Jean Durier (‘’’Duryea’’’, in all its different spellings, means "dwelling by the river,") came to the United States from France in 1688, he bought land where the Duryea farm now is.
 Eight generations later, John Howard Duryea (b.
 1939) sold the thirty-three acres of farm to the growing Fellowship Community.
 At the time it was the only organic farm in Rockland County.